fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 1. Run `fleetctl generate mdm-apple-bm`.
 2. Follow the on-screen instructions.

+### ABM Renewal

+The Apple Business Manager server token expired after a year or whenever the account that downloaded the token has their password changed.
+To renew the token, follow the [instructions documented in this FAQ](https://fleetdm.com/docs/using-fleet/faq#how-can-i-renew-my-apple-business-manager-server-token).

 ## Configuring Fleet instances

 All MDM features need some configuration to be provided to the Fleet instances.
 All Fleet instances should be configured with the same MDM settings.
-See https://fleetdm.com/docs/deploying/configuration#apple-apns-cert for all MDM-related configuration options.
+See https://fleetdm.com/docs/deploying/configuration#mobile-device-management-mdm for all MDM-related configuration options.

 ## Controls